activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 [^4]: Source: https://www.sqlite.org/wal.html

-[^5]: Broadly, SQLite supports 2 journaling modes.
-Rollback mode can be further subdivided into 3 other modes (ignoring OFF).
-From an isolation perspective, we don't care if rollback journal runs in DELETE, TRUNCATE or PERSIST modes.
+[^5]: Rollback mode can be further subdivided into 3 other types (ignoring OFF).
+DELETE, TRUNCATE & PERSIST.
 These modes simply instruct SQLite on how to get rid of rollback journal on completion of transaction.
-The WAL journaling mode on the other hand, uses a write-ahead log instead of a rollback journal to implement transactions.